Lincoln Minster School: History

 In 2011 St Mary's Preparatory School merged with the school to become its preparatory department.

 Music

-Non-chorister pupils are encouraged to be involved in music.
+Pupils are encouraged to be involved in music.
 There are opportunities to perform in school concerts or lead worship services.
 Many are selected for the National Youth Choirs of Great Britain, National Children's Orchestra and other groups.

-Choir

-In 1995, the Lincoln Cathedral became the third English cathedral (after Salisbury and Wakefield Cathedrals) to allow girl choristers.
-All choristers are educated at the school as scholarship holders.
-Although "chorister" is a general term, at Lincoln it is reserved for the four senior boys and girls, distinguished by their dark ‘copes’ or cloaks.
-Boys and girls who have passed their probationary stage are known as 'chanters'.

 Boarding

-Across all the schools there are four boarding houses:
+Across all the schools there used to be four boarding houses but all 4 are now permanently closed: